dev-hann/gnome-runcat/README.md

 # RunCat for GNOME Shell

 **RunCat** provides a key-frame animation to the GNOME Shell top bar. \
-Animation speed changes depending on `CPU usage` and `Memory Usage`.
+Animation speed changes depending on `CPU usage` and `SystemMemory Usage`.

 <br />